 Directors and owners volunteer their time to assist in the Association's activities.
-These services benefit the Association; however, a reasonable estimate of the time spent and its fair market value cannot be made and accordingly, these contributed services are not recognized in the financial statements.
+While these services benefit the Association considerably, a reasonable estimate of their amount and fair value cannot be made; accordingly, these contributed services are not recognized in the financial statements.